-To utilize the Material Feed Start/Stop feature of the radio remote transmitter, the initial start must occur at the hardwired material start/stop pendant on the Bark Blower.
+To utilize the Material Feed Start/Stop feature of the radio remote transmitter, the initial start must occur at the Start/Stop pendant on the Bark Blower.
 Start the engine using the STARTING PROCEDURE.
-Turn on material flow using the MATERIAL START button on the hardwired material start/stop pendant, then turn off material flow using the MATERIAL START/STOP function of the radio remote transmitter.
+Turn on material flow using the MATERIAL START button on the pendant, then turn off material flow using the MATERIAL START/STOP function of the radio remote transmitter.

-The hardwired material start/stop pendant on the unit is the primary and overriding set of controls.
-When the MATERIAL STOP button is pushed on the hardwired material start/stop pendant or a loss of power to the controls occurs (i.e. the rear door on the feed roll housing is opened), the Material Start/Stop feature on the radio remote transmitter is deactivated.
-This feature will remain inactive until the initial start is once again made at the machine by pressing the MATERIAL START button on the hardwired material start/stop pendant.
+The hard-wired, Start/Stop on the unit is the primary and overriding set of controls.
+When either the STOP button is pushed or a loss of power to the controls occurs (i.e. the rear door on the feed roll housing is opened), the Feed Start/Stop feature on the radio remote transmitter is deactivated.
+This feature will remain inactive until the initial start is once again made at the machine by pressing the START button on the pendant.